Customer needs analysis: Key principles

 Surveys gather customer feedback in real-time, capturing contextual insights while the experience is still fresh in the user's mind.
 Sprig in-product Surveys are embedded directly into the product for immediate and valuable insights.

 You can select from a variety of survey templates within the Template Gallery that guide you based on the end goal or type of question you want to ask while avoiding survey bias.
-They cover use cases like Journey-based surveys, NPS, CSAT, and Usability testing, with options for Custom templates.
+They cover use cases like journey-based surveys, NPS, CSAT, and usability testing, with options for custom templates.

 Also, with fully customized surveys, you can easily create questions whose responses you can use to enhance the customer experience.